-Whether you have an app idea, wanting to start a career in iOS app building, or simply want to know how to create an app, this blog post lists the simple steps every beginner must know when thinking about learning how to create an iOS app.
+Whether you have an app idea, are wanting to start a career in iOS app building, or simply want to know how to create an app, this blog post lists five simple steps every beginner must know when thinking about learning how to create an iOS app:

-Before creating your app, you will need the proper tools.
+Before creating an iOS app, you will need the proper tools.
 In app building, the tool you need is called Xcode.
 You can download it directly to your computer from the App Store.
 Once it’s downloaded, you will use it to build your user interface and for writing code to respond to user interaction.
-And, good news: it’s free.
+And, good news: It’s free.

-Swift is the coding language you’ll need to learn for writing your app.
+Swift is the coding language you’ll need to learn for writing iOS apps.
 After downloading Xcode, you will be writing Swift into Xcode.
 To get a better idea of what we mean, Code with Chris explains it with this analogy: Swift would the English language and Xcode would be your pen and paper.
 You’ll be writing Swift programming language directly into Xcode.